-Among the thousands of attractions London has to offer, Emirates Stadium is a modern and refreshing change of scenery.
+Among the thousands of attractions London has to offer, visiting Emirates Stadium offers a modern and refreshing change of scenery.
 Situated in north London, more specifically the Islington borough, Emirates Stadium is a 60,000 seat, state of the art football stadium (soccer for us colonials) that boasts some of the best amenities and exciting action the sport has to offer.
 It is home to Arsenal football club, who played at the historic Highbury from 1913 until the opening of Emirates Stadium in 2006.

-Tours: You can take a self-guided tour complete with audio commentary (earbuds), or you can opt to shell out a bit more for one of the guided “Legends” tours, led by a former Arsenal player.
+You can take a self-guided tour complete with audio commentary (earbuds), or you can opt to shell out a bit more for one of the guided “Legends” tours, led by a former Arsenal player.
 We opted for the self-guided tour (£20 each) since the the Legends tour costs twice as much.
 Either way, the tour is pricey, but it was very comprehensive and the self-guided option allowed us to go at our own pace.

 I began following Arsenal after becoming a soccer fan in 2010, not long after visiting London for several weeks on a short study abroad trip.
 I was drawn to the club by their history, by the electrifying highlight footage of Thierry Henry and Robert Pires, and by their massive worldwide fan base.
 I found a local supporter’s club in San Diego and have made some incredible friendships rooted in this team.
 Having watched many matches on TV, it was breathtaking to step out into the stands and see the panorama of all the seats and the pitch with my own eyes.

 Except for one

 minor major detail… in 2016, the pitch was being torn up and replaced.
 This maintenance happens once in ten years.
 Our timing was… less than ideal.
 However, it was still really cool to walk around the club level and take in the views, including the historic clock end—a holdover from the old Highbury stadium.